 Discovery Park in Pleasant Grove got a brand new rebuild in 2019.
 We went to visit the new park and see if we could love it as much as the old wood park that we really loved.
 The new playground is a ton of fun and should be on everyone’s visit list.

 The new playground is built to look very similar to the old.
-We loved that the they had built things to look like the old volcano, rocket ship, and even the beehive benches.
+We loved that they built things to look like the old volcano, rocket ship, and even the beehive benches.
 Even though some of the play set looked like the old playground, everything in this playground is new.
 There are also new places to climb and explore.

 There is a large area for kids ages 5 and up, and a smaller toddler area for kids 5 and under.
 The big kid area has tons of bridges, monkey bars, climbing spots, and much more.
 There is also a small maze with Eric Carle pictures that was a fun new edition.
 The toddler area has the beehive bench, a dinosaur, and a smaller rocket ship playground.
 We like that there are swings in each area, including two tire swings which are tons of fun.